Darius is a former high school literary and feature writer that loves reading books, listening to music, and watching movies.

 5. Plan Your Twists Accordingly and Effectively

 To twist or not to twist?

-Twist/s in stories offers a wide range of reaction from readers, from "meh" to "omg!" kind of reactions.
+Twist/s in a story/stories offer/s a wide range of reaction from readers, from "meh" to "omg!" kind of reactions.
 Twisting your story is a fun way to surprise your readers especially if their guards are down while reading.
 But oftentimes, twisting the stories are a bit risky.
 You have to be a little bit conscious to where your story is heading because the thing we don't want readers to put into their minds are how's the story's going to end.
 I have to advice that there has to be a good, not too slow, build-up of the story, first, before executing the final strike (like the twist in Jordan Peele's "Us" or Jaume Collet-Serra's "Orphan.")

 6. Focus On Your Story's Point of View

 Point of view is the angle of considering things, which shows us the opinion or feelings of the individuals involved in a situation.
 In literature, point of view is the mode of narration that an author employs to let the readers “hear” and “see” what takes place in a story, poem, or essay.